Project-MONAI/monai-deploy-app-sdk/docs/srs.md

 ---

+### [REQ] Specifying App Resource Requirements
+The SDK shall enable developers to specify minimum resource requirements for an operator during app development.
+The type of resources supported shall be: GPU Memory, System Memory.

+#### Background
+To orchestrate an application effectively the orchestration engine would need to know what kind of resources are required for an operator and for the overall application.

+#### Verification Strategy
+Ensure that the resource requirements specified for an operator is provided by the orchestration engine during run-time

+#### Target Release
+MONAI Deploy App SDK 0.1.0

+---

+### [REQ] Making use of an existing container to build an operator
+The SDK shall support use of an existing container image as the basis for designing an Operator in such a way so that the newly created Operator conforms the interfaces required to behave like any other off-the-shelf Operators in the MONAI Deploy SDK.

+#### Background
+The preferred way to build a design-time operator in MONAI Deploy SDK is Pythonic.
+Users can either use built-in Operators (where each such operator is a Python class) or extend from one of those Operators to design their own.
+However some situations where this approach may not be feasible.
+Examples are:

+* An organization has legacy source code that already has been containerized and would like to reuse in the context of a MONAI Deploy Application
+* An organization has a 3rd party container and it is not feasible to recompile the source code
+* Mixing multiple operators in a single container makes it difficult to resolve dependenices.

+#### Verification Strategy
+Given an existing container verifry that the SDK enables creation of a new Operator that makes use of such containers.
+Also verify that the newly created Operator is inter

+#### Target Release
+MONAI Deploy App SDK 0.1.0

+---

+### [REQ] Packaging an Application
+The SDK shall allow packaging of the application in a standardized format so that it can be executed by a compliant runtime environment

+#### Background
+TBD

+#### Verification Strategy
+TBD

+#### Target Release
+MONAI Deploy App SDK 0.1.0

+### [REQ]  Execution of Application
+The SDK shall allow execution of an application in the developer's workstation.

+#### Background
+TBD

+#### Verification Strategy
+TBD

+#### Target Release
+MONAI Deploy App SDK 0.1.0

 ### [REQ] Testing the functional veracity of an Operator
 The SDK shall enable app verification of on operator by allowing developers to specify the following: (a) A Gold Input (b) A Gold Output (c) Similarity Metric (d) Allowed Tolerance between measured output and gold output